Teal: Teal green

 Teal green is a darker shade of teal with more green.
 It is a variable color averaging a dark bluish-green that is green, darker, and stronger than invisible green or pine tree.

 Teal green is most closely related to the Crayola crayon color Deep Space Sparkle.

 Deep sea green

-Deep sea green is one of the paint color manufactured & marketed by American paint company Benjamin Moore.
+Deep sea green is one of the paint colours manufactured and marketed by American paint company Benjamin Moore.